AlanHakalaDev/LilyPadPublic/deliverable-two.md

 ### 1.2: Product Position Statement

 For listeners of music in the internet age, who don't want to deal with hopping between streaming platforms to enjoy specific tracks or songs.
-PROJECT_NAME is a new web app music platform that connects all of your streaming accounts together, unlike the current popular streaming platforms, our product gives you a way to listen your favorite songs, all in one place.
+PROJECT_NAME is a new web app music platform that connects all of your streaming accounts together.
+Unlike the current popular streaming platforms, our product gives you a way to listen to your favorite songs, all in one place.

 ### 1.3: Value Proposition and Customer Segment